-Line 21 - Credit for the payment of additional duties on luxury automobiles under Act 42-2005
+Line 22 - Credit for the payment of additional duties on luxury automobiles under Act 42-2005

 The amount of the credit to be claimed will be equal to the amount of the duty paid for the government label (marbete) for the luxury vehicle plus 5% annual interest on that amount from March 16, 2007 to December 31, 2011, minus 33% for attorney's fees.
-People who were part of the first list claimed 50% of the credit in the 2011 return and the remaining 50% will be claimed in the 2012 return.
-On the other hand, people who were identified for the second list will claim 50% of the credit in the 2012 return and the remaining 50% in the 2013 return.
-Enter on this line, the amount that was notified to you by the Department of Treasury for tax year 2012.
+People who were part of the first list claimed 50% of the credit in the 2011 and 2012 returns, respectively.
+On the other hand, people who were identified for the second list claimed 50% of the credit in the 2012 return and the remaining 50% will be claimed in the 2013 return.
+Enter on this line, the amount that was notified to you by the Department of Treasury for tax year 2013.

-Line 22 - Returning Heroes and Wounded Warriors work opportunity tax credit
+Line 23 - Returning Heroes and Wounded Warriors work opportunity tax credit